Topics Map > Software Guides > Zoom

 - By default, every user will be put into the Waiting Room upon joining.
 For repeating class/team meetings, consider selecting the "Users not in your account" option to make joining less cumbersome for you.

-- Only authenticated users can join meetings.
+- Require authentication to join.
 This will only allow users with a Zoom account that has an @plu.edu email to join.

 - Mute participants upon entry